 Summer is a great time to bring your kayak and go boating at Pleasant Hill Lake or rent a canoe at Mohican Reservation.
+(Review: Our favorite kayak for families).
 If you’re traveling with little kids, you’ll want to try one of these playgrounds in nearby Mansfield, Ohio.

 Fall is perfect for fall foliage!
 Take a drive up to the top of Mt.
 Jeez at Malabar Farm State Park.
 When you’re finished, drive the Johnny Appleseed Byway, Wally Road Scenic Byway, or the Amish Country Byway and take in more fall colors.

 Blackfork Bistro in Loudonville – This casual eatery in downtown Loudonville is a nice spot for a beer and a sandwich.

 Wedgewing in Perrysville – We love this diner for its inexpensive breakfast and lunch, as well as home-baked goods to take back to your lodging.

 Holmes County has numerous great options- Millersburg would be the closest with places like Bags, Millersburg Brewing, Millersburg Creamery, or La Paloma.